hermangroup/docs/introduction/how-to-buy.rst

   https://changelly.com

-  Changelly is a broker service offering a range of cryptocurrency, including Dash, for instant exchange against other cryptocurrencies without needing to create an account.
+  Changelly is a broker service offering a range of cryptocurrency, including Historia, for instant exchange against other cryptocurrencies without needing to create an account.
 Be sure to check the fees and rates before purchasing.